ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-71.md

 ### Actor Roles

 **Actor:** IUA Authorization Client
-**Role:** Communicates launch information and claims to the IUA Authorization Server and receives JWT ac-cess token or XUA Authorization Assertion.
+**Role:** Communicates launch information and claims to the IUA Authorization Server and receives JWT access token or XUA Authorization Assertion.
 **Actor:** IUA Authorization Server
-**Role:** Role  Verifies claims and authentication information, retrieves and validates the user consent for the mHealth App to act on behalf of the user <sup><a href="#2">2</a></sup> and responds a JWT or XUA compliant access token to the IUA Authorization Client.
+**Role:** Verifies claims and authentication information, retrieves and validates the user consent for the mHealth App to act on behalf of the user <sup><a href="#2">2</a></sup> and responds a JWT or XUA compliant access token to the IUA Authorization Client.

 <sup id="2">2</sup>E.g. by presenting a screen for the user to give consent.